DanJang/Udacity_Project_Titanic_via_Tableau/Project_Titanic_using_Tableau.md

 -   Cabin naming convention : new 'Cabin\_' column will be created to investigate to see the same numeric pattern exists

 #### Detail.1.
-Data preparation to calculate similarity among passengers[¶](#Detail.1.-Data-preparation-to-calculate-similarity-among-passengers) {#Detail.1.-Data-preparation-to-calculate-similarity-among-passengers}
+Data preparation to calculate similarity among passengers

 In [2]: